yedidyakfir/mageflow/docs/documentation/callbacks.md

 ```

 !!! info "ReturnValue Annotation"
-    ReturnValue is an annotation that tells the task orchestrator that the return value of the function should be injected into the parameter marked with ReturnValue.
+    ReturnValue is an annotation that tells the mageflow that the return value of the function should be injected into the parameter marked with ReturnValue.
     ```python {title="Creating model with ReturnValue annotation"}
     from pydantic import BaseModel
-    from orchestrator.models.message import ReturnValue
+    from mageflow.models.message import ReturnValue

     class SuccessMessage(BaseModel):
         task_result: Annotated[Any, ReturnValue()]